plumier/plumier/docs/Extend.md

 1. `actionParams` current action parameters metadata, used to access parameter value, name etc.
 2. `controller` current controller object graph, contains information about controller name, decorators, methods, constructor etc.
 3. `action` current action object graph, contains information about action name, parameters, decorators etc.
+4. `current` metadata information where the appropriate decorator applied, can be Class metadata, Method metadata, Property metadata or Parameter metadata.
+For global middleware the `current` property will be `undefined`.

 This request metadata usually accessible from `metadata` property from `Invocation` class, `ValidatorContext` class, and `AuthorizerContext` class.